elliepetalmedia/free-grid-paper/replit.md

 ## Overview

-FreeGridPaper is a browser-based utility application that generates customizable printable stationery including dot grids, graph paper, lined paper, music staves, and checklists.
+FreeGridPaper is a browser-based utility application that generates customizable printable stationery including dot grids, graph paper, lined paper, music staves, checklists, hexagon grids, knitting/cross-stitch patterns, and calligraphy guides.
 The application runs entirely client-side with no backend processing, generating vector PDFs directly in the browser using jsPDF.
 All user preferences are persisted locally using localStorage.

 The application features a "Blueprint Dark" design theme with a professional, engineering-inspired aesthetic.
 It provides real-time canvas preview of paper configurations and exports high-resolution vector PDFs suitable for accurate printing.

+## Quick Downloads Feature

+The navigation bar provides "Quick Downloads" - pre-configured paper presets that load instantly:
+- Graph Paper, Dot Grid, Hexagon (D&D), Music Staff, Engineering, Poster Size, Poster Hex (D&D)
+- Each preset has its own SEO-optimized route (/graph, /dot-grid, /hex-paper, etc.)
+- Preset pages show a "Ready to Print" banner with one-click download
+- When user modifies any setting on a preset page, the app navigates to "/" (main generator) and the banner disappears
+- This creates clear separation between quick preset downloads and custom paper generation

 ## User Preferences